Our Reptiles

 taiwan beauty snake

-Also known as the cave racer (Orthriophis taeniura friesei), these snakes are a subspecies of rat snake that live only in Taiwan.
+Also known as the cave racer (Elaphe taeniura), these snakes are a subspecies of rat snake that live only in Taiwan.
 Brightly colored with striking yellow and black patterning, beauty snakes truly live up to their name.
-They are also extremely adept climbers and are active and inquisitive.
+Trogo is an extremely adept climber and is active and inquisitive.

 Why reptiles